MildaRuz/project2-reg-form-testing-cypress/README.md

 ## 🚀 Technologies Used

-- React + Vite
+- React + Vite (is used for registration app)
-- Cypress
+- Cypress ( is used for end-to-end testing of the registration form.)
-- Concurrently
+- Concurrently (is used for running multiply scripts in one command)

 ## 🚀 Getting Started